Sagar-Darji/Data-mining-concepts/Linear-regression/Linear_Regression.md

     [495000.
 635000.
 382500. ...
 431000.
 411000.
 699900.]
     [ 297000.
 1578000.
 562100. ...
 369950.
 300000.
 575950.]

+## Fit the Model

+Now, Multiple regression is like linear regression.

+Do the same as linear regression

 ```python
 #Fit Multiple linear regression on Training Set